wids-eria/ADAGE/doc/config_storage.md

 ##GET /load_config

-Request a previously saved game for a player for this applicaiton.
+Request the config file for this application version

 ###Request
 <table>